 Last fall til now, I’ve used only organic products in my gardens.
-I’ve been filling my raised beds with organic soil and amendments like FoxFarm Soil Conditioner, which is chock full of beneficial microbes and fungi (good) to encourage nutrient uptake through roots.
+I’ve been filling my raised beds with natural soil and amendments like FoxFarm Soil Conditioner, which is chock full of beneficial microbes and fungi (good) to encourage nutrient uptake through roots.
 I’ve been mixing in organic granular fertilizers to my soil and supplementing with soluble fertilizer products like FoxFarm Grow Big and FoxFarm Tiger Bloom.
 I’ve treated my freshly dug up transplants to Bush Doctor Kangaroots to stimulate root mass and strength in their new homes.
 And in return for my loyal patronage into the world of complete organic gardening, I’ve been rewarded through these past seasons with the strongest, most productive plants I’ve had since beginning my gardening endeavors.

 FoxFarm goodies.
 Many more to choose from.

 The only decision I used to make was between planting in garden soil or potting soil.
 The only fertilizer I used to know came in a little green box and stained my fingers blue.
 I didn’t know that while synthetic fertilizers do contain macronutrients ( nitrogen, phosphorous and magnesium) that are rapidly available to the plant, they could also be lacking many other important micronutrients (the secondary and trace minerals required to support plant life).
 I thought soil was soil, until I read the labels and only saw the worm castings, humic acid, and bat guano in my premium organic bags.
 Where was all that yummy stuff in the synthetic bags?
-The premium organic bags contained both macronutrients and micronutrients plus all the ‘yummies’ rolled up into one product.
+The premium bags contained both macronutrients and micronutrients plus all the ‘yummies’ rolled up into one product.
 I thought feeding was feeding, but when it comes to synthetic versus organic feeding, there really can be a big difference.
 With synthetic granular fertilizers it’s easier to overfeed (ex: incorrectly measuring and supplying too much nitrogen and in turn, harming your plant rather than helping it) than it is with organic fertilizers because organic granular fertilizers are slow-release.
 They go through a slower process of being broken down and nutrients are steadily released to the plant rather than all at once.
 This means you have less chance of ‘burning up’ your plants when you choose organic.